guavestudios/TeamBundle/README.md

-# Contao Skeleton Bundle
+# Team Bundle

-This contao module is a template for building our own.
+This Contao bundle adds a content element to display teams and members

 ## Requirements